ECMWFCode4Earth/tales-of-drought/handbook/chapters/05-notebook-time-machine/index.md

 Utilize Python libraries like ipywidgets for interactive controls.
 Upon selection, the notebook will dynamically load and process SPEI data for that particular year, preparing it for visualization and further analysis in subsequent sections.

+## Distribution of drought conditions
+Histograms will be used to show the distribution of SPEI scores across different regions or globally in the selected year.
+This will help illustrate how widespread severe drought conditions were and identify the most commonly occurring drought severity levels.

+### Technical implementation:
+Calculate the frequency of different SPEI categories (e.g., mild, moderate, severe, extreme) and plot these as a histogram.
+Compare distributions between selected regions or years to highlight differences.

 ## Mapping drought globally
 Once a year is selected, this section will generate a visual representation—typically a global map—illustrating the SPEI values across different regions.
 The map will use a color gradient to show varying degrees of drought severity; for instance, deep red will indicate extreme drought, while blue might indicate normal or wet conditions.
 The purpose here is to provide a clear, at-a-glance understanding of how different parts of the world were affected by drought in the selected year.